Blog

 Based on Q1 trends and all-time performance data, here's how we're reading each county heading into Q2.

 Cuyahoga: BUY.
 The volume is unmatched.
-Over 1,073 listings in Q1 with a 75% sale rate means consistent deal flow every week.
+Over 1,073 listings in Q1 — nearly double its 539 from Q1 2025 — with a 75% all-time sale rate means consistent deal flow every week.
 The batch week pattern (large listing dumps followed by slim weeks) rewards investors who track the calendar.
 If you're active in Cuyahoga, the strategy is simple: show up for batch weeks with capital ready.

 Mahoning: BUY.
-A 35% average discount and 73% sale rate on a smaller market is the best risk-adjusted profile in Ohio.
-Volume is lower (~30+ in Q1), so you're competing for fewer properties, but the margins are real.
+A 35% average discount and 72% all-time sale rate on a smaller market is the best risk-adjusted profile in Ohio.
+Volume is lower (32 in Q1), so you're competing for fewer properties, but the margins are real.
+Q1 buyers paid just 0.60x appraised value on average.
 This is a cash flow play for buy-and-hold investors.

 Montgomery: WATCH.
 That 90% sale rate is impressive, but it also means nearly everything sells.
 When clearance rates push that high, prices usually follow.
-Montgomery's negative 32% all-time discount already shows overbidding.
+Montgomery's negative 32% all-time discount already shows overbidding, and Q1 buyers averaged 1.48x appraised value.
 If sale rates stay above 80% into Q2, expect pricing pressure to intensify.
 Good market, but monitor closely.

 Franklin: CAUTION.
 Negative 218% to negative 270% discounts in March are not typos.
-Investors in Columbus are paying two to three times appraised value.
+Investors in Columbus are paying two to three times appraised value — Q1 buyers averaged 1.55x appraised, the highest in our dataset.
 If your underwriting depends on appraisal-based margins, this market doesn't work.
 If you're underwriting on rental yields or neighborhood comps, there may be a thesis, but the risk is elevated.

 Track it in real time